-Starting as of 5 July 2022, examination takers for all IFIA inspector and superintendent Certification Programmes will also have the possibility of taking their examinations online through our test provider PearsonVue’s OnVue online proctoring feature.
-This applies for examinations in ALL* regions.
+Starting as of 27 September 2022, examination takers for all IFIA inspector and superintendent Certification Programmes will also have the possibility of taking their examinations online through our test provider PearsonVue’s OnVue online proctoring feature.
+This applies for examinations in ALL* regions (few exceptions below).

 This feature will be available for both TIC Council members and registered non-member companies for an additional fee of 25 EUR per examination in addition to the standard examination rate.
 Please note that the traditional method of taking the examination at an authorised PearsonVue test center will still be available.

 In order to protect the integrity of our certification programme while allow for greater flexibility in examination taking, testing with OnVUE requires that candidates agree to additional policies.
 These include (but are not limited to) consenting to recording and monitoring throughout the exam, along with the use of artificial intelligence (AI) and other advanced technology techniques.
 Test-takers must accept these policies during the registration process prior to scheduling an exam.
 We highly encourage that you review all technical and procedural requirements as online examinations entail a number of additional security features and a failure to meet them will result in an invalid examination.